Pricing Guide 2025

 Understand exactly what health insurance costs in New Zealand.
 Age-based pricing, provider comparisons, individual vs family plans, and proven strategies to reduce your premiums.

-Health Insurance Costs by Age Group
+How Age Affects Health Insurance Costs

-Ages 25-35: Entry-Level Pricing
+Ages 25-35: Entry Tier

 Ages 40-49: Moderate Increase

 Premiums begin rising more noticeably in your 40s as health risks increase.
-This decade sees approximately 60-80% increase from age 40 to 49.

 Ages 50-59: Significant Jump

-Ages 60+: Premium Tier
+Ages 60+: Higher Tier

 Important Note on Age Pricing: